BaekduChoi/DescreenGAN/README.md

-# Photorealistic descreening of halftone images using conditional generative adversarial networks (tentative title)
+# Descreening of halftone images using conditional generative adversarial networks (tentative title)

 Baekdu Choi (choi504@purdue.edu) and J. P. Allebach

-This is an implementation of photorealistic descreening using cGANs in [PyTorch](https://pytorch.org/).
+This is an implementation of descreening using cGANs in [PyTorch](https://pytorch.org/).

 VGG-based perceptual loss code is borrowed from https://gist.github.com/alper111/8233cdb0414b4cb5853f2f730ab95a49.